ComputationalGaelic/GaelicDiagrams/docs/spelling.rst

 .. index:: consonants

 Gaelic does not require all of the consonants of the standard Latin alphabet.
 The letters j, k, q, v, w, x, y and z are not used.
-The *aibidil*, the Gaelic alphabet, consists of 18 letters, the five vowels and thirteen consonants: b, c, d, f, g, h, l, m, n, p, r, s, t.

 .. graphviz:: ../gaelic_diagrams/spelling/gaelic_consonants.dot
 	:caption: Gaelic consonants.